 Dr. Katheryn Maguire

-Katheryn C. Maguire is an Associate Professor and Area Head of Communication Studies in the Department of Communication here at Wayne State University.
+Katheryn C. Maguire is Professor and Area Head of Communication Studies in the Department of Communication here at Wayne State University.
 Her research centers on how individuals use communication to maintain relationships and cope with stressful situations in both distanced and face-to-face contexts.
 In 2016, she joined a research team to examine how couples cope with work-family conflict.
 Katheryn also studies the role of computer-mediated interactions in long-distance relationships, with a particular interest in how perceptions of social presence facilitate the accomplishment of both individual and relational goals.
 Katheryn enjoys teaching and discussing communication concepts with graduate and undergraduate students.
 She describes her teaching style as an "organized conversation," frequently inviting student input on the day's topic.
 She has taught a number of different classes, including Interpersonal Communication, Family Communication, Nonverbal Communication, and Communication Theory.
 She is author of the book, Stress and Coping in Families, and has published in a number of academic journals, including the Journal of Applied Communication, Communication Monographs, Communication Quarterly, and the Journal of Social and Personal Relationships.
 When not teaching or researching, Katheryn enjoys spending time with her partner, Ron, and daughter, Katelyn.

 To read some media coverage of her work, please visit the following websites:

 Relational and Family Communication, Stress and Coping, Long Distance Relating, Dark Side Issues in Interpersonal Communication, Relationship Maintenance, Mediated Interaction (Computer and otherwise)

 Awards & Honors